 9. Apostrophes (2 uses)

 a.
-Use apostrophes when two words are combined into one: contractions
+Use apostrophes when two words are combined into one: contractions.

 The apostrophe marks the place where a letter(s) is left out. can + not = can’t